Internals:

 , or group_id

-or something similar.Some examples or good order by
+or something similar.Some examples of good ORDER BY

 ORDER BY (tenantid, site_id, utm_source, clientid, timestamp)